Clubs and student organisations

 Student Clubs

 Joining a club is a great way to make new friends outside of the classroom.
-Through joining a club, you will meet like-minded people who are into the same things that you are.
-You will also learn new skills to add to your CV by doing the things that you love.
+You could meet like-minded people with shared interests or learn new skills to add to your CV by doing the things that you love.

 Have an idea for a club?

-If you have an idea for a club that doesn’t exist at Swinburne Student Life, get in touch to find out how to start your own.
-Send an email to clubs@swinburne.edu.au.
+If you have an idea for a club that doesn’t exist at Swinburne, you can start your own!
+Get in touch to find out how: send an email to clubs@swinburne.edu.au

 Swinburne Student Union

-Student union groups are a great way to get involved with the issues you care about and include groups such as the:
+Student union groups are a great way to get involved with the issues you care about and include groups such as:

 STEM student groups

-Faculty groups are an ideal way for students in the Faculty of Science, Engineering and Technology to network, make friends and build job-ready skills.
-There are several faculty groups available, including Engineers Without Borders Swinburne and Women in STEM.
+School groups are an ideal way for students studying science, engineering and technology to network, make friends and build job-ready skills.
+There are several groups available, including Engineers Without Borders Swinburne and Women in STEM.

 Student Representative Council